Truthful ownership transfer with expert advice: Blending mechanism design with and without money

 as desired. \end{proof}

-\cref{fig:eim} shows the available space (gray area) for the definition of function $c(y)$, so that the corresponding mechanism has an approximation ratio of at most $\rho=7-4\sqrt{2}$.
-It can be easily verified that this is the minimum value for which the LHS of \cref{eq:condition-ei} in \cref{lem:expert-independent-worst-case} is smaller than or equal to the RHS so that a function satisfying \cref{eq:condition-ei} does exist.
+\cref{fig:eim} shows the available space (gray area) for the definition of the function $c(y)$, so that the corresponding mechanism has an approximation ratio of at most $\rho$.
+It can be easily verified that the value $\rho=7-4\sqrt{2}\approx 1.3431$ (see the right part of \cref{fig:eim}) is the minimum value for which the LHS of \cref{eq:condition-ei} in \cref{lem:expert-independent-worst-case} is smaller than or equal to the RHS so that a function satisfying \cref{eq:condition-ei} does exist.

 Our aim now is to define an expert-independent truthful mechanism achieving the best possible approximation ratio of $\rho=7-4\sqrt{2}$.
 Clearly, truthfulness for the expert follows trivially (since the expert's report is ignored).
-We restrict our attention to the design of a mechanism that never selects option $\oslash$, i.e., it has $d(y)=1-c(y)$ for every $y\in [0,1]$. \cref{lem:BCh-IC} and \cref{lem:expert-independent-worst-case} guide this design as follows.
+We restrict our attention to the design of a mechanism that never selects option $\oslash$, and thus $d(y)=1-c(y)$ for every $y\in [0,1]$. \cref{lem:BCh-IC} and \cref{lem:expert-independent-worst-case} guide this design as follows.
 In order to be BCh-IC and $\rho$-approximate, our mechanism should use a non-decreasing function $c(y)$ in the space available by \cref{eq:condition-ei}.
 Still, we need to guarantee BSw-IC; the next lemma gives us the additional sufficient (and necessary) condition.

 \begin{lemma} A BCh-IC expert-independent mechanism is truthful if and only if $d(1)\geqslant c(1)$. \end{lemma}

 \begin{proof} Consider an attempted bid swap according to which the low-bidder increases her normalized bid of $y$ so that it becomes the high-bidder and the normalized bid of the other agent is $y'$.
 Essentially, this attempted bid swap modifies the initial profile $\left[ \right]$ to $\left[ \right]$.
 The deviating agent corresponds to the middle column in the initial profile and has probability $c(y)$ of being selected.
 In the new profile, she corresponds to the first column, and has probability $d(y')$ of being selected.
 So, the necessary and sufficient condition so that BSw-IC is guaranteed is $c(y)\leqslant d(y')$ for every $y,y'\in [0,1]$.
 Since, by \cref{lem:BCh-IC}, $c$ and $d$ are non-decreasing and non-increasing, respectively, this condition boils down to $d(1)\geqslant c(1)$.